brandonbloom/fipp/README.md

 Clojure's included pretty printer supports pluggable dispatch tables and provides an API for controlling the printing process.
-The programming model is is side-effectual.
+The programming model is side-effectual.
 For example, to print a breaking newline, you execute `(pprint-newline :linear)`.
 This means that it's a difficult and tricky process to write or compose new pretty printers.